microsoft/refreshing-config/README.md

 Change notifiers are notified when refreshing-config has modified a configuration value (for example, when ```set``` or ```delete``` is called).
 This can be used to notify others about the need to refresh config.
 Note that these are not called when configuration values are changed externally in the store, if you want to know about those you should subscribe to the ```changed``` event on ```RefreshingConfig```.

+Change notifiers are generally paired with a refresh policy, in this pattern the change notifier is told about the change and communicates it to interested consumers, these consumers consume the notification in their refresh policy which then tells the configuration library to retrieve the new values from the store.

 There are no out of the box change notifiers but see https://github.com/Microsoft/refreshing-config-redis to see an example refresh policy/change notifier that use Redis pub/sub to refresh configuration values automatically when they change.